 Get your pot shining and clean again in less than 10 minutes with no scrubbing.
-Best pressure cooker hack ever!
+HOW TO CLEAN A BURNT PRESSURE COOKER POT: Best pressure cooker hack ever!

 Every time I make Instant Pot Yogurt or Skyr I know that this will be the aftermath I deal with because truthfully I'm lazy/busy and don't want to stir it while it's coming up to temperature.
 But this can be a common occurrence if there's not enough water in the pot for oatmeal, rice, pasta, or just about anything.